ongtw/slack_bolt_evt_sub_error/README.md

 ![Terminal Windows Content](./terminal_windows.jpg)

 The `ngrok` window shows `401 Unauthorized` error.
 Either:
+1. The Slack API website instructions are outdated.
-1. The Slack API website is not sending the correct credentials.<br>
+2. The Slack API website is not sending the correct credentials.<br>
 (the value for `SLACK_SECRET` in the code is copied from the API website)
-2. The Bolt `App` is not handling the `slack/events` call correctly.
+3. The Bolt `App` is not handling the `slack/events` call correctly.